 The ARRL has taken the very sensible interpretation that on-time and off-time also should be considered with a granularity of one minute.
 In other words, during any given minute you can either be on or off.
 Therefore 1801Z-1830Z would be a 30 minute off-time, with 1800Z being your last minute on before the break and 1831Z being the minute you resume operation.

 If you make a QSO at 1800Z, take a break, and resume operating at 1830Z, then you have completed a 29 minute off-time.

 Soapbox comments.
 Enter as many lines of soapbox text as you wish.
 Each line is a maximum of 75 characters long and must begin with SOAPBOX: followed by a space.

 QSO data as specified by the Cabrillo QSO data format.
 All QSO lines must appear in chronological order.
-See QSO specification.
+See QSO data specification.

 Lines beginning with X- are ignored by the robot and log checking software.
 Use this for adding comment lines to your log.
 Exception: See X-QSO below.

 Any QSO marked with this tag will be ignored in your log.
 Use to mark QSOs made that you do not want to count toward your score.